Graylog2/documentation/pages/installation.rst

 fully automated reproducible setups.

 Graylog can be installed in many different ways so you can pick whatever works best for you.
-We recommend to start with the `Virtual machine appliances`_ or the `Quick setup application`_ for the fastest way to get started and then pick one of the other, more flexible installation methods to build a production ready setup.
+We recommend to start with the `Virtual machine appliances`_ for the fastest way to get started and then pick one of the other, more flexible installation methods to build a production ready setup.
 (Note: The `Virtual machine appliances`_ are suitable for production usage because they are prepared to scale out to multiple servers when required.)